 Our economic masters, with Mr. Wolf as their star director, are blind, deaf, and dumb to the true cure of this disease.
 Just look at Fannie and Freddie.
 They can’t get the money out the door fast enough.

 How backwards is the world now?
 It is so backward that mortgage loans are no longer easy to make.
 The first rule of lending which has guided this argument is a lie.
-Mortgage loans are impossible to make.
+Mortgage loans are impossible to make now.
 They are dangerous.
 Property values have fallen 30%.
 Who says that they cannot fall another 30%?
 Who can say with confidence what the value of the loan collateral is?

 The Progressives finally have a perfect excuse today for Fannie and Freddie.
 Nobody can make mortgage loans anymore, not if they use their own money.
 If we don’t have Fannie and Freddie, property values in the United States will fall off a cliff and initiate global depression.
-I guarantee this one thousand percent.
-Yet the poor fools don’t even know their time has arrived.

-Think of starting with Lehman as bankruptcy number one.
+Think of Lehman as bankruptcy number one.
 Then orchestrate the failure of a string of commercial and investment banks.
 Take all the big houses down which cannot stand up to the crisis.
 Shoot to take out the top ten financial companies.
 Kill every dollar of equity.
 Ruin the bankers who ruined the country.
 And wake up the bank’s debt holders and tell them: “Hello, and good morning.
 You own a bank.
 We wish you luck.
 And one other thing: Your debt is now equity.”